Skip to main content

 To ensure an effective and mutually beneficial working relationship, the organization must:

-• Assign a board member to serve as the Board Fellows’ primary mentor
+• Assign a board member to serve as the Board Fellows’ primary mentor (commitment of one hour/month)

 • Provide a formal introduction to the organization and the expectations of board members